thefutureseer/firebase-set-properties/README.md

 # Settle the score

-Use this app to keep score, I use it to keep track of money people owe me.
+You might use this app to keep score, I use it to keep track of money people owe me.